Avalanche Press Homepage Avalanche Press Online Store

 Panzer Grenadier: Workers & Peasants

-As promised, here is my preview and commentary on the scenarios in the Army Group North section of our new Panzer Grenadier supplement, Workers and Peasants.
+And the previewing congtinues with the scenarios from the Army Group North section of our Panzer Grenadier supplement, Workers and Peasants.

 ARMY GROUP NORTH